Series info

-The Imagineering Story is currently available to stream on Disney+ with the first two episodes available and a new one releasing every Friday.
+Availability: The Imagineering Story is streaming on Disney+; the first two episodes are available with new episodes releasing every Friday.

 Visiting Disneyland has always been one of those goals I know that if I achieve I’ve done something right in life.
 Growing up the idea of taking a holiday to a cabin two-hours away was considered a luxury, the idea of flying to another state within Australia — a once a year upper-class scenario.
 But I always dreamed of Disneyland as a kid.
 The idea of it, the concept of it.
 I watched home video from my Grandparents visit and gravitated quickly towards the idea of a place so magical like a moth to a flame.
 As an adult I still dream of visiting Disneyland — the addition of Galaxy’s Edge literally has me salivating — but what I grew interested in more so as I grew older was the history behind the park and its people.
 Disney as a person has always intrigued me as I grew to understand why people questioned certain company he kept, decisions he made in a film, or what led a man to create something like Disneyland?
 The Imagineering Story is a behind-closed-doors look at the wonder that is Disneyland, and the inside of Walt Disneys’ head as he began to plan its creation.